pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :returns: a widget annotation.

-      .. note:: Make sure to use parameter ``clean = True`` when saving the file.
+      .. note:: Make sure to use parameter ``clean=True`` when saving the file.
 This will cause recalculation of the annotations appearance.

    .. method:: deleteAnnot(annot)